Jodi Sta. Maria: Career

 In 2010, she starred in Noah alongside Piolo Pascual, who has called her a 'thinking actress'.
 In 2011, she played Sophia in the critically acclaimed 100 Days to Heaven.
 In 2012, Sta.
 Maria had a special participation as in the daytime drama series Mundo Man ay Magunaw until she top-billed the sleeper hit Be Careful with My Heart as Maya dela Rosa along with Richard Yap who played her love interest, Richard Lim.
 The show became a success, spawning albums, worldwide tours, and concerts.

 Her portrayal as Amor Powers in the 2015 remake of Pangako Sa ‘Yo earned her an International Emmy Award for Best Actress nomination.
 Since then, she has starred in the daytime drama Sana Dalawa ang Puso and the primetime series, Sino ang May Sala?

 In 2020, she starred in the hit show Ang sa Iyo ay Akin.
 Her portrayal of antagonist-protagonist Marissa Pineda won her numerous awards for her portrayal of antagonist-protagonist Marissa Pineda.

 In 2022, she starred in the Philippine adaptation of Doctor Foster, The Broken Marriage Vow.
 The series was constantly trending on social media for her performance.
 She won the prestigious Asian Academy Creative Award for Best Actress.

 On September 8, 2022, ABS-CBN announced that Sta.
 Maria star in the Metro Manila Film Festival entry Labyu with an Accent.
 She has vocalized that her manager told her she was going to do the movie only weeks before shooting - without her approval.

 From 2024 to 2025, she portrayed the main protagonist role as Jasmin Flores / Lavender Fields in Lavender Fields.

 On January 7, 2025, Sta.
 Maria announced that she will be on hiatus on acting in order to pursue her master's degree in clinical psychology.

+In 2026, she starred in a variety show Kumusta with Janella Salvador, Francine Diaz, Arci Muñoz, Ji Chang-wook, and Michelin-recognized Filipino chef JP Anglo.